aidanshields/personal-website/README.md

 - awards/achievements
 - education
 - maybe additional details (languages, frameworks, software, etc.)
+I think it would be nice to make these all pannels, clicking to reveal a picture + blurb of the project/whatever, where clicking will reveal more details

 ### Resume:
 My official resume, along with downloading capabilities